10 hours | 10 CEs

-Throughout the program, how professional ethics, practice guidelines, and rules of evidence and procedure shape expert testimony are discussed.
+The program discusses how professional ethics, practice guidelines, and rules of evidence and procedure shape expert testimony.
 Considerable use is made of case examples, using excerpts from trial and deposition transcripts and video recordings of experts testifying.

 This on-demand professional training program is intended for mental health and other allied professionals

 This on-demand professional training program is appropriate for beginner, intermediate, and advanced level clinicians.

 Upon completion of this program you will be able to: